vicenprice/HISTORECO/README.md

 Rodríguez-López, G., Serrano, A., Martín-Retortillo, M. & Cazcarro, I.(2025).
 HISTORECO: Historical Spanish Transition Database on Climate, Geography, and Economics of the 20th-21st Century.
-Under Review in Scientific Data.
+Accepted in Scientific Data.

 ------------------------------------------------------------------------